AG7GN/fe-pi/README.md

 If you have speakers connected to the Pi, you can configure `pulseaudio` to monitor the audio to and/or from the radio

+The Pi's built-in sound interface can output audio to the audio jack on the board.
+This is the __Analog__ output.
+It can also send audio to HDMI-attached monitors that have built-in speakers.
+This is the __HDMI__ output.
+To toggle between __Analog__ and __HDMI__, right-click on the speaker icon on the menu bar.
+Move your mouse over __Audio Outputs__.
+Another menu should pop out showing __Analog__ and __HDMI__.
+Select the one appropriate for your setup.

 To adjust the level of the audio on your Pi's speakers, use the speaker's volume knob if it has one.
 The speaker icon in the upper right of the Pi desktop also controls the Pi's speaker volume.

 Another way is to adjust the volume in alsamixer (__0 bcm2835 ALSA__ device) or clicking the Raspberry icon on the desktop, select __Preferences > Audio Device Settings__.
 Select the __bcm2835 ALSA__ sound card, and adjust the slider to your liking.

-If you use the Audio Device Settings app, __DO NOT__ click the __Make Default__ button in Audio!
-Likewise, __DO NOT__ right-click on the Speaker icon in the upper right of the desktop and then click any of the cards listed.
-Doing so will change the default sound card and may mess up your audio.
-To restore, close all instances of fldigi and direwolf and restart `pulseaudio` in a terminal:

-- For Debian Buster:

-		systemctl --user restart pulseaudio

-- For Debian Stretch:

-		pulseaudio -k
-		pulseaudio --start --log-target=syslog

 ### 5.1 Control TX and/or RX monitoring control from the command line

 These terminal commands will enable and disable monitoring of the radio's TX and RX on the Pi's speakers.
 None, one or both of these monitors can be run at the same time.